 It wasn’t always this way.
 The amount of sugar that we eat really began to rise after the US government began to subsidize corn production in the 1970s.
 This led to overproduction, and much of the surplus was turned into a cheap-to-produce sugar named High Fructose Corn Syrup.
 That’s the very same High Fructose Corn Syrup that you see on so many food labels in today’s supermarkets.
 It’s cheaper than regular sugar, it satisfies our sugar cravings, and it enables the food producers to label their products as ‘low-fat’ when they should really be labeled ‘high-sugar’.

 But why is sugar so important for Candida anyway, and how does this lead to yeast infections?
 The answer lies in how the Candida yeast cells build their cell walls and multiply.
 They need energy to do this, and they get this energy from the sugars and simple carbohydrates that we eat.
 More sugar in your intestines means more energy for the Candida colonies to expand, multiply and spread to different parts of your body.
 In fact, Candida has the ability to spread up and down your entire digestive tract.
 This leads to both oral thrush and vaginal yeast infections.

 Hopefully you are beginning to see how a high-sugar diet might be contributing to your Candida overgrowth or recurrent yeast infections.
-In my treatment plan I go into lots of detail on the changes you need to make to your diet to correct this.
+In the treatment plan that I designed with Dr. Eric Wood, we go into lots of detail on the changes you need to make to your diet to correct this.
 The Ultimate Candida Diet plan contains comprehensive lists of Foods to Avoid, Foods to Eat and some delicious recipes, as well as printable shopping lists that you can take to the store with you.